Encoder-Only Image Registration: Introduction

 To accommodate these modifications, we propose the \textbf{E}ncoder-\textbf{O}nly \textbf{I}mage \textbf{R}egistration (\textbf{EOIR}) framework to address the aforementioned challenges (see Fig. \ref{fig:eoir_framework} for an overview of the EOIR architecture).
 The name EOIR reflects the framework's simplicity, as it utilizes only an encoder, foregoing a more complex encoder-decoder structure.
 While such terms may vary across contexts, we emphasize this minimal design to highlight its efficiency.
-The major contributions of this work are summarized as follows: \begin{itemize} \item We introduce a novel image registration framework, EOIR, which integrates the proposed L-H assumption and the classical H-S assumption as prior knowledge to guide its architecture design. \item By incorporating these priors, EOIR maximizes network capacity while retaining architectural simplicity.
-This enables our method to substantially reduce computational complexity without compromising accuracy, or achieve higher accuracy at comparable complexity levels. \item Experiments on five datasets spanning different modalities and anatomical regions demonstrate EOIR’s efficiency and effectiveness.
-Notably, EOIR secured second place in the test phase of Learn2Reg LUMIR Challenge 2024 \cite{chen2025lumir} using a sub-1MB-parameter network trained in two days on nearly 4,000 subjects, achieving both high accuracy and smooth deformations. \end{itemize}
+The major contributions of this work are summarized as follows:

+\begin{itemize} \item We propose EOIR, a registration framework whose architecture is explicitly derived from the \textbf{H-S} and \textbf{L-H} assumptions.
+This is realized through five key design choices, including decoupled feature extraction, a diffeomorphic pyramid with warped feature propagation, Hadamard-based feature matching, and multi-level loss with Gaussian smoothing. \item The above design leads to an exceptionally efficient model.
+By decoupling feature extraction and using lightweight matching, EOIR achieves state-of-the-art efficiency-accuracy trade-offs, enabling higher accuracy at comparable complexity or drastically lower complexity without sacrificing accuracy. \item Evaluated on six diverse datasets, EOIR demonstrates strong generalization.
+It secured 2nd place in the Learn2Reg LUMIR Challenge 2024 \cite{chen2025lumir} with a sub-1MB model trained in two days on ~4,000 subjects, proving its readiness for large-scale, accurate registration. \end{itemize} \todo{ R3.1}

+The remainder of this paper is organized as follows.
+Section II reviews related work.
+Section III details our proposed EOIR framework.
+Section IV describes the experimental setup and presents a comprehensive analysis of the results.
+Section V concludes the paper.